-- Support for health care infrastructure, complementary link in TO 9 (PA 2 OP Emp and PA 2 IROP) and TO 13 (PA 6 of IROP), where IROP will finance infrastructure and OP Emp will finance follow-up activities.
+- Support for health care infrastructure, complementary link in TO 9 (PA 2 OP Emp and PA 2 IROP), where IROP will finance infrastructure and OP Emp will finance follow-up activities.

 10. Education and lifelong learning (OP RDE, OP PGP)